kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. A negative P wave can indicate depolarisation arising from the bundle of His
 	E. The P–R interval is the time (in seconds) from the beginning of the P wave to the end of the QRS complex - F (P to start of QRS)

-#### Answer: D. A negative P wave can indicate depolarisation arising from the bundle of His - ?
+#### Answer: D. A negative P wave can indicate depolarisation arising from the bundle of His - *FALSE* = A. The P-wave duration is normally < 0.12s - TRUE
+- P waves are caused by atrial depolarisation.
+In normal sinus rhythm, the SA node acts as the pacemaker.
+The electrical impulse from the SA node spreads over the right and left atria to cause atrial depolarisation.
+The P-wave contour is usually smooth, entirely positive and of uniform size.
+The atrial flutter waves, known as F waves, are larger than normal P waves and they have a saw-toothed waveform.
+The P-wave duration is normally < 0.12 s and the amplitude is normally <0.25 mV.
+A negative P wave can indicate depolarisation arising from the atrioventricular (AV) node.
+The P–R interval is the time (in seconds) from the beginning of the P wave (onset of atrial depolarisation) to the beginning of the QRS complex (onset of ventricular depolarisation).
+The normal P–R interval duration range is from 0.12 s to 0.20 s, measured from the initial deflection of the P wave to the initial deflection of the QRS complex.
+The P–R interval is longer with high vagal tone.
+A prolonged P–R interval can correspond to impaired AV node conduction.

 ### Q2.85
 A 63-yo man with severe epigastric pain and raised troponin I levels has ECG changes that suggest an acute MU involving the _inferior wall of the heart_.
 Which of the following ECG leads will pick up these changes?